Optimal Curves of Genus 3 over Finite Fields with Discriminant -19

-for minimal (resp. maximal) case.
-Then the theory of Honda-Tate shows that the Jacobian $\rm Jac(C)$ of a maximal (resp.\ minimal) curve $C$ is isogenous to a product of copies of a maximal (resp.\ minimal) elliptic curve, i.e. ${\rm Jac}(C)\sim E^{g}$, where $E$ is a maximal (resp.\ minimal) elliptic curve over a finite field $\FF_q$.
+where the minus sign applies to the minimal case and the plus sign to the maximal case.
+Then the theory of Honda-Tate shows that the Jacobian $\rm Jac(C)$ of a maximal curve $C$ is isogenous to a product of copies of a maximal elliptic curve, that is ${\rm Jac}(C)\sim E^{g}$, where $E$ is a maximal elliptic curve over a finite field $\FF_q$.
+The similar isogeny occurs if the curve $C$ and the elliptic curve $E$ are minimal.
 The isogeny class of $E$ over a finite field $\FF_q$ is characterized by the characteristic polynomial of the Frobenius endomorphism of $E$.

+The definition of the discriminant of a finite field is recalled. \begin{definition} For a finite field $\FF_{q}$, the number $[2\sqrt{q}]^2-4q$ is called the \emph{discriminant} of a finite field $\FF_q$. \end{definition}